-What you must pay when Services that are covered for you you get these services immunizations You pay nothing (\$0) when you receive these covered Covered Medicare Part B services include: services from network Pneumonia vaccine providers.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Prior authorization may Hepatitis B vaccine if you are at high or intermediate risk of be required. getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B There is no coinsurance, coverage rules copayment, or deductible for the pneumonia, We also cover some vaccines under our Part D prescription drug influenza, Hepatitis B, and benefit.
-COVID-19 vaccines.
+What you must pay when Services that are covered for you you get these services immunizations You pay nothing (\$0) when you receive these covered Covered Medicare Part B services include: services from network Pneumonia vaccine providers. • Flu/influenza shots,(or vaccines) once each flu/influenza season in the fall and winter, with additional flu/influenza shots if Prior authorization may medically necessary be required.
+Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines There is no coinsurance, Other vaccines if you are at risk and they meet Medicare Part B copayment, or deductible for the pneumonia, coverage rules influenza, Hepatitis B, and We also cover most other adult vaccines under our Part D COVID-19 vaccines. prescription drug benefit.
 Inpatient hospital care You pay nothing (\$0) when you receive these covered Includes inpatient acute, inpatient rehabilitation, long-term care services from network hospitals and other types of inpatient hospital services.
 Inpatient providers. hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last Prior authorization is inpatient day. required for non-Covered services include but are not limited to: emergent inpatient Semi-private room (or a private room if medically necessary) hospital care.
-Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units)
+Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services